db2222/ReadOnlySpanExtensions/README.md

 # Further remarks
 See the tests for further examples.\
 \
 In general all methods have an optional `startPos` parameter in case searching should not start at 0 (beginning).
 Beware that for the `SpanBeforeXXX` methods this only influences the search position but not the outcome.
-Meaning the characters before `startPos` are included in a possible result.
+Meaning the characters before `startPos` are included in a possible result.\
+\
+Furthermore all methods have an optional `stringComparison` parameter to configure the culture & case sensitivity behaviour.
+The default value is `Ordinal`.
+Meaning compare strings using ordinal (binary) sort rules.